 JB: Changing from a destination marketing organization to a content provider has been our organization’s biggest change since it was founded nearly 20 years ago.
 We are moving away from an almost entirely advertiser approach towards an integrated content mindset.
 When we started with Mediatool a year ago we lacked reliable records of data of our overall communication activities.
 Thus, a lot of our analysis has been measuring performance from scratch.
 Mediatool has done a great job of laying out that performance in a visual and easy-to-understand format.
 As a result, in Q3 we are building on the analysis of our content and ramping up our communications planning for 2020.
 Mediatool has already helped us a lot with implementing an integrated content and communications management approach.

 MT: Is your team saving much time by using Mediatool?

-JB: I’d get suspicious if we were already saving time using it!
+JB: I’d get suspicious if we were not already saving time using it!
 We’ve been spending as much time as is necessary implementing Mediatool to help improve our strategic processes.
 We’re building the future of our business now by setting up new processes, collecting data, analyzing it, etc. That deserves time.
 We’re very confident that the benefits of Mediatool will scale as we collect data from our operations over time.
 Amount of time-saved aside, there’s no denying that Mediatool is optimizing our processes.